 Have you ever launched a new product line or a new business and wondered why everyone doesn’t see the amazing value of your product upon first sight?
 I have.
-I was working at a Wine Industry startup a few years back and as the Head of Sales, I was asked to temporarily run the marketing program until we hired a marketing manager.
+I was working at a Wine Industry startup a few years back and as the Head of Sales, and I was asked to temporarily run the marketing program until we hired a marketing manager.
 There were only four of us at the company back then, and we weren’t even licensed to sell wine yet, so I was eager to start getting our customers to line up outside the door in anticipation.

 Having worked at an ecommerce juggernaut in my previous role, I thought it would be easy.
 As you can imagine, there was a lot more to it than I’d expected, and nowhere was that more true than in finding where our ideal customers were and talking directly to them.